dhis2/push-analytics/README.md

 -   Each object in the array looks exactly like the unconditional variant of the task/step, but with the following additional fields:
     -   `dashboardItemProperty`: the property to match on, can be a nested property with dot-notation, i.e. `'visualization.type'`
     -   `value`: the value to match on.
 Can be either a string, or an array of strings.
 When providing an array this interpreted as an OR condition.

+## Tests

+The push analytics service two distinct areas of functionality which both require a different test approach.

+### Unit tests for the NodeJS Cluster

+The NodeJS Cluster manages the request-response cycle and the dashboard items queue.
+Its behaviour can be verified by issuing a request and asserting that the expected messages are being sent between the primary process and the worker processes and that ultimately the correct response is sent.
+It was possible to implement this part of the test suite as integration tests by mocking all parts of the service that interact with the DHIS2 Core instance:

+-   The request for the dashboard details (in the primary process)
+-   The parts of the worker process that either issue requests or visit the UI.
+This actually represents a significant chunk of the worker process logic, the parts that are _not_ mocked are the `WorkerProcess` and `WorkerProcessMessageHandler` class.

+The cluster integration are located in `src/Cluster/integration` folder.
+Our usual test framework of choice, Jest, did not have support for running tests in a NodeJS Cluster, so we had to switch to the native NodeJS test runner instead.
+To get all the tests on both the primary and the worker thread to complete successfully we have had to introduce quite a few mocks and custom helpers.
+We also were forced to add some timeouts in places.
+However, these tests cover the majority of the cluster's functionality and therefore are very useful.
+They are also very quick to execute.

+While the tests in `src/Cluster/integration` cover the bulk of the behaviour of the NodeJS Cluster, some individual parts are tested elsewhere:

+-   Since the dashboard items request in the primary process was mocked in the cluster tests, tests for request validation were added to ensure that invalid requests are handled correctly.
+This is covered in these files:
+    -   `src/PrimaryProcess/RequestHandlerUtils/parseQueryString.test.ts`
+    -   `src/PrimaryProcess/RequestHandlerUtils/validateRequest.test.ts`
+-   The request timeout behaviour could not be tested in the cluster tests due to the presence of timeouts in the test setup itself.
+It was possible to test this behaviour in a regular unit test though, which resides in the `src/PrimaryProcess/HtmlCollector.test.ts` file.

+### E2E tests for dashboard item conversion

+Actual dashboard item conversions are done by interacting with DHIS2 Core, so this behaviour can only be tested in an e2e setup.

+_[TODO]: Add information about the e2e suite once it's been added._